huss-osman/linux-fundamentals/05-docker/fundamentals/02-what-are-containers.md

 ## Overview

-This section introduces **containers**, a lightweight and portable way to package and run applications across different environments.
-It simplifies deployment by bundling applications together with their dependencies.
+This section introduces **containers**, a lightweight and portable way to package and run **applications** across different environments.
+It simplifies deployment by bundling applications together with their **dependencies**.

-It helps build an understanding of how applications run consistently across systems, making containers essential for **Docker**, cloud infrastructure, CI/CD pipelines, and modern application development.
+It helps build an understanding of how applications run consistently across systems, making containers essential for **Docker**, **cloud infrastructure**, **CI/CD pipelines**, and modern application development.

 ---